What does a rebranding process include beside a new logo?

 4. Competitor research

 To position our brand in the market, we did a thorough analysis of our direct and non‑direct competitors, creating the differentiator that would define us in all relevant aspects: visual design, tone and voice, our values and the way we communicate them, as well as our hiring processes and other company practices.
-Apart from the companies’ websites, we had gathered public opinion through reviews on the company’s culture and hiring process.
+Apart from the companies’ websites, we gathered public opinion through reviews on the company’s culture and hiring process.
 We obtained valuable information on certain advantages and mistakes.
 Learning from examples definitely helped us decide which changes we should apply going forward in our own brand building.

 5. Organizing data

 To get the most out of a huge amount of information, affinity mapping proved to be the best method for us and the most fun one.
 We put each piece of information on a post‑it and watched them group naturally.
 We finished up with a board divided into sections that later grew into our personas of potential employees, current employees, and clients.
 Each of these sections further had two distinct ones.
-The first one represented pain points - the mistakes we should avoid and problems we could solve.
-The other distinctive part was positive aspects, things that answered the question “What makes them happy?” for our personas.
+The first one represented pain points — the mistakes we should avoid and problems we could solve.
+The other distinctive part was the positive aspects, things that answered the question “What makes them happy?” for our personas.
 Apart from being useful in showing patterns in a forest of information, we love this method because it is also physical, interactive, and suitable for teamwork.

 6. Creating personas and persona based scenarios